 The small-town Melk

 Although it is undeniably the abbey that is the main tourist magnet, do not forget to take a stroll in Melk itself.
-The small town at the foot of the monastery is a nice place where you easily can spend an hour or three.
+The small town at the foot of the monastery is an excellent place where you can easily spend an hour or three.
 The small pedestrian zone between Hauptplatz and Rathausplatz takes you past the oldest parts of Melk.
-At the Rathausplatz (Town Hall Square) you will find the Kolomanibrunnen (well) from 1687.
-In Linzer Strasse you can also find many fine historic buildings.
-There are plenty of eateries and café’s around as well.
+At the Rathausplatz (Town Hall Square), you will find the Kolomanibrunnen (well) from 1687.
+In Linzer Strasse, you can also find many fine historic buildings.
+There are plenty of eateries and café around as well.